For students on the path of Vajrayana and Great Perfection (Dzogchen)

 Teachers, Students, Masters & their Disciples; a history and philosophy of the Vajra Relationship in Tibetan Buddhism.

 How do we draw on tradition in a time when we have loss of faith in institutions?
 How can we engage Buddhist wisdom while remaining free from the dogma and fundamentalism that many people associate with religion?
-What are Buddhist perspective on these issues?
+What are Buddhist perspectives on these issues?
 How does the modern context change these issues?
 What resources does Buddhism offer to grapple with abuses of power and ethical violations?

 How do we heal from spiritual traumas?
 What are ways to avoid pitfalls associated with the working a teacher and the complex mixture of spirituality, authority and power?
 What are possible ways to deal with breaches of truth and violation of ethics in the spiritual context?